alaakh42/TalkingData_AdTracking_FraudDetection/README.md

   You can download the data from the competion [page](https://www.kaggle.com/c/talkingdata-adtracking-fraud-detection/data) I built an XGBoost model that is fitted in a numerical encoded data, The model was trained using ```55000000``` records of the train dataset.

-It took time between 25:45 minutes (According to Data Size) as the algorithm implementation is very robust even with very large datatest.
+It took time between 25:45 minutes (it changes according to Data Size) on a 16GB and 8 cores machine.
+  The algorithm implementation is very robust even with very large datatest.

 After some excessive hyperparameters tuning, I got AUC of 0.9638 ln the public Leaderboard